hpaluch/ispMach-LCD/README.md

 ![ispMach with LCD Schematics](https://github.com/hpaluch/ispMach-LCD/blob/master/schematic/latt_lcd.png?raw=true)

-> NOTES:
->
-> * LCD "Breakout Board" is now ready for all 4 digits (currently used just one)
-> * Planning to program/connect remaining digits in next weekend (no promises).

 > NOTE: If you have [ispMACH 4000ZE Pico Development Kit][] then you don't need this
 > project - there is already connected LCD with working example.